-'No, Dad, you embarrassed yourself' (kids are never kind).
+'No, Dad, you embarrassed yourself' (kids are never kind, especially mine).

 Of course, I wasn't having any of it.
 I knew the kids were trying to wind me up and I wasn't going to fall for it.
 I was never John Travolta, but I was sure my dancing was okay - but then something I couldn't argue with happened.